The Curated Data Platform

 Why OLAP?

-- The data must be correct but may be delayed.
+• The data must be correct but does not need to be "real-time."
 We can use an ETL process to populate the warehouse.

-- Data marts may be distributed across the globe to meet the performance needs of analysts, along with a central data warehouse to store the full set of data.
+• We can distribute data marts geographically to meet the performance needs of analysts while maintaining a central data warehouse to store the full set of data.

 Key Players: OLAP